How to remove perfume odor from your clothes?

 To maximize the chances of success, try washing the clothes in hot water with a strong detergent and adding one tablespoon of baking soda or vinegar to the wash cycle.
 Baking soda and vinegar are known for their odor-neutralizing properties and can help break down the perfume molecules that have penetrated the fabric fibers.
 Another method is to hang the clothes outside in the fresh air and sunlight for a few hours before washing, which can help naturally dissipate the scent.

-If you’re in a time crunch, one quick way to get rid of perfume smell on clothes as soon as possible is to apply a small amount of rubbing alcohol to the affected area and let it evaporate.
+If you’re in a time crunch, one quick way to get rid of women perfume smell on clothes as soon as possible is to apply a small amount of rubbing alcohol to the affected area and let it evaporate.
 Rubbing alcohol can help to neutralize the scent and remove any residue from the fabric.
 If you don’t have time to wash your clothes, placing them in the dryer on a low heat setting with a fabric softener sheet can help to mask the perfume smell until you can wash them properly.

 Tips for preventing perfume smell on clothes: